The-GANners/Watermark-UI/README.md

 ## 📖 Overview

-**Watermark-UI** is a powerful, user-friendly desktop application for batch watermarking images with both **visible** and **invisible** (DWT-DCT) watermarks.
+**Watermark-UI** is a powerful, user-friendly desktop application for batch watermarking images with  **visible** watermarks.
-It supports image and text watermarks, robust invisible watermarking, real-time previews, and batch processing—all in a simple GUI.
+It supports image and text watermarks, real-time previews, and batch processing—all in a simple GUI. <br>
+**DWT-DCT based Invisible watermarking** is implemented by the file named **watermarkdwt.py** and its verification and extraction is provided by **verify_watermark.py** file.
+It also supports both image and text watermarks.

 ---